ISIR-SYROCO/XDE-DocExamples/source/examples/00_basic/00_void.rst

 Get an interactive shell
 ------------------------

-At the very end of the script, when all elements of the simulation have been configured and are running (`start` services have been called), an interactive shell can be launched to access or modify simulation data.
+At any moment of the script, an interactive shell can be launched to access or modify simulation data.
 This is done as follows

 .. literalinclude:: 00_void/main.py
    :start-after: ##### Interactive shell

+Usually, this method is called at this end of the script, after all agents are running.

 .. warning::
    The call of ``shell()`` is a blocking procedure, meaning that python interpreter waits for the interactive shell to terminate.
-The remaining code is executed after that termination, for instance when user call ``exit()``.
+The remaining code is executed after that termination, for instance when user calls ``exit()``.